KhronosGroup/glTF/sampleModels/README.md

-Each sample model is provided in the following formats:
+Sample models are provided in as many of the following formats as possible:
 * glTF (.gltf) with separate resources: .bin (geometry, animation, skins), .glsl (shaders), and image files
 * glTF (.gltf) with embedded resources
 * Binary glTF (.glb) using the [KHR_binary_glTF](https://github.com/KhronosGroup/glTF/blob/master/extensions/Khronos/KHR_binary_glTF/README.md) extension
 * glTF (.gltf) using the [KHR_binary_glTF](https://github.com/KhronosGroup/glTF/blob/master/extensions/Khronos/KHR_materials_common/README.md) extension
-* Original COLLADA (.dae)
+* Original COLLADA (.dae) or other source format

+Sample models help the glTF ecosystem, if you are able to contribute sample models, see the [Contributing Sample Models](#contributing-sample-models) section below.

 See the `README.txt` in each model's directory for usage restrictions.